 ✓ All personal expenses like phone bills, insurances, medical costs, extra luggage etcetera.

 Maximum 12 persons

 This trip will start in Petropavlovsk-Kamchatky.
-It is, therefore, important, to be there on 28 July 2018 (either at the airport or in the hotel).
+It is, therefore, important, to be there on 28 July, 18 August or 11 September 2019 (either at the airport or in the hotel).
 This way, you surely will not miss the beginning of this fascinating trip.
 It is best to check out Aeroflot, as they normally have the best offers.
 Moreover, flying with Aeroflot gives you the opportunity to make a stop in Moscow or St Petersburg.

 Group Trip Kamchatka – Day by Day

 Day 01: Arrival in Petropavlovsk-Kamchatky Day 02: To Ksudach Volcano and Kurilskoye Lake Day 03 and Day 04: Around Kurilskoye Lake Day 05: Khodutka River and Mutnovsky Volcano Day 06: Mutnovsky Volcano Walk Day 07: Gorelo Volcano Walk Day 08: Boat excursion to Avacha Bay Day 09: Excursion to Geyser Valley (optional) Day 10: Back Home

 The representative of Eastward Travels is waiting for you at the airport.
 Transfer from there to your hotel.
 The rest of the day you can relax, explore the city and prepare yourself for the trip.
 In the evening you will meet the rest of the group during a welcome dinner in a restaurant somewhere in the city.